Even if you have worked with the public sector in the past, this does not guarantee future wins.

 “Public services should be delivered with values at their heart… it is right that we use government’s purchasing power to benefit society.”

-When drawing up future public sector contracts, buyers will be expected to consider:
+Now, when drawing up future public sector contracts, buyers are expected to consider:

 - Businesses that employ people from diverse backgrounds